Kia EV9 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Kia EV9 are $1,674 a year with full coverage.
-Comprehensive insurance costs on average $444 each year, collision costs $874, and liability coverage is $246.
-A liability-only policy costs around $298 a year, with high-risk insurance costing $3,630 or more.
-Teen drivers receive the highest rates at $5,742 a year or more.
+Estimated insurance rates for a Kia EV9 are $1,674 a year for full coverage.
+Comprehensive costs on average $444, collision insurance costs $874, and liability is $246.
+A policy with only liability insurance costs around $298 a year, and a high-risk policy costs around $3,630.
+Teenage drivers pay the most at up to $5,742 a year.

 Average premium for full coverage: $1,674

-Estimates include $500 policy deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all U.S. states and EV9 models.
+Rates are based on $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all states and for all EV9 models.

-Choosing to live in a large city has a large influence on auto insurance rates.
-Rural areas tend to have lower incidents of collision claims than larger metro areas.
+Choosing to live in a large city can have significant affects on car insurance rates.
+Rural areas are statistically proven to have a lower frequency of accident claims than densely populated cities.
+The example below illustrates how location helps determine car insurance rates.

-These examples demonstrate why all drivers should compare rates quotes based on a specific location, rather than using price averages.
+These rate differences show why everyone should compare rates quotes based on a specific location and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.